 2015 Youth-focused Child Gauge

 The South African Child Gauge® is an annual publication of the Children’s Institute, University of Cape Town.
 It provides a snap-shot of the status of children in South Africa, and in particular monitors progress towards the realisation of their rights.
 Each year the publication focuses on a major challenge affecting children’s well-being as a lens to critically analyse the position of children and the potential policy responses required.
-In an extension of its current focus, the Children’s Institute collaborated with the Poverty and Inequality Initiative (PII) to produce a youth-focused edition of the Gauge for 2015.
+In an extension of this focus, the Children’s Institute collaborated with the PII to produce a youth-focused edition in 2015.